mfine30/docs-mysql/index.html.md

 Configuring the Quota Enforcer frequency property controls how often the quota enforcer will poll to look for users that have met their quota.

+### <a id="replication-debug"></a>Replication Debug Logging ###

+When enabled, the database server logs additional events surrounding errors to help in identifying and correcting problems.
+NOTE, these logs are error output.
+If you have configured syslog, this option will possibly transmit unencrypted application data to your syslog server.

 ### <a id="proxy"></a>Proxy ###